 But these guys put up with the treatment and keep calling anyway to see if anyone needs their help.

-Actually, someone did try to take them up on their offer to help, but he couldn’t hide his Muslim religion for long, so that fell through.
+Actually, someone did try to take them up on their offer to help, but he couldn’t hide the fact he was actually Muslim (Mishmeres Hakodesh serves only ultra-Orthodox Jews), so that fell through.

 Prison Shrews Share the Burden Too

-And this may sound shocking to people with their head in the sand, but young rowdy guys of this age do not take orders from young women seriously.
+And this may sound shocking to people with their head in the sand, but young rowdy guys of this age do not take seriously orders from petite young women.

-Not surprisingly, the boys find this entertaining, rather than intimidating.
+Not surprisingly, the boys found this entertaining, rather than intimidating.
+(Please see the section on their response to shreiking young girl-commanders in this post.)

 Yeshivah bachurim are just sitting around all day learning Gemara, while these girls are supporting the Zionist enterprise with loud & seething verbal assaults.
 How could Medinat Yisrael possibly function without them?
 So I’m just gonna keep my nose out of it.
 After all, who am I to judge?
 I don’t share the burden either.
 (For example, I’ve never seen an episode of Friends.
 That’s right—not even ONE.)